nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1b.
 User inputs details in a wrong format
     * 1b1. contHACKS shows an error message <br/>
+    * 1b2.
+User enters new input <br>
+    Steps 1b1 - 1b2 are repeated until the input is in a correct format. <br>
+    Use case resumes from step 2. <br>
     Use case ends.

 * 1c.
 User inputs details with the same email/phone number/telegram handle as another existing contact in contHACKS.
   * 1c1. contHACKS disallow this operation and shows an error message <br>
+  * 1c2.
+User enters new input <br>
+  Steps 1c1 - 1c2 are repeated until the email/phone number/telegram handle is unique in the list of contacts. <br>
   Use case ends.